• Call Call

 Dr. Dean Vafiadis is the Founder of New York Smile Institute and a respected Prosthodontic specialist in New York and around the world.
 He also serves as an Associate Professor of Prosthodontics at NYU College of Dentistry and routinely lectures around the world on dentistry.
 His mission is to serve his patients’ dental needs while also helping to advance dental care treatments and therapeutics on an industry level.

-American Academy of Cosmetic Dentistry Accredited Fellow
+American Academy of Cosmetic Dentistry Accredited Member

 California Dental Association